Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

   abstract void career(String name);
   }
 ```

+Why Use Abstraction?: Abstraction is used to achieve security - hide certain details and only show the important details of an object.
+It also helps in managing the complexity of large systems by separating the design and implementation.

 - abstract classes can have variables, but what could be significance, since the method do not have a body
 - Consider this example, Assume that there is a an abstract class vehicle, which has abstract run () method, which is being overridden in various vehicle as per the design and specification.
 Now if the govt lays new rules like BS6 vehicle have to keep 2L fuel in reserve, then this property will be directly inherited in each child class automatically.
 Means, it reduces overhead of child classes to implement variables explicitly if they all have some property in common